ptpyip/moment-finder/README.md

-# Moment Finder: Efficient Video Search using Vector DB and Vision-Language Models (CLIP)
+# Moment Finder: Efficient Video Search using Vector DB and CLIP

 > Retrieve moments from videos using natural language query